 AB, Brown University.
 MD, MPH, Johns Hopkins University.
 Writer of fiction and creative nonfiction.
 Originally trained in pediatrics and public health, she teaches courses in illness and disability memoir—as well as narrative, health, and social justice—at Columbia University’s Program in Narrative Medicine and in the Health Advocacy graduate program at Sarah Lawrence College.
 Author of a memoir, a book of folktales, and co-editor of an award-winning collection of women’s illness narratives, Stories of Illness and Healing: Women Write their Bodies.
 SLC, 2001–

 BA, Earlham College.
 PhD, University of Massachusetts-Amherst.
-Taught economics and women’s/gender studies (1985-2010) at SUNY-Purchase, where she received several awards for her teaching: the four-time recipient of the Students’ Union Award for Outstanding Teaching in the Letters and Sciences, the first recipient of the President’s Award for Innovative Pedagogy, and, in 1992, the recipient of the state-wide SUNY Chancellor’s Award for Distinguished College Teaching.
-She has also taught economics, labor history, and public policy as a guest faculty member at Sarah Lawrence College.
-Dr. Christensen’s research focuses on the intersection of economics with public policy issues, with a particular emphasis on issues of race, gender, class, and labor; e.g., the experiences of low-income women in the AIDS crisis, the politics of welfare “reform,” the “gendered” nature of the current recession, and the impact of our campaign finance system on public policy.
+Taught economics and women’s/gender studies (1985-2010) at SUNY-Purchase; four-time recipient of the Students’ Union Award for Outstanding Teaching in the Letters and Sciences, the first recipient of the President’s Award for Innovative Pedagogy, and, in 1992, the recipient of the state-wide SUNY Chancellor’s Award for Distinguished College Teaching.
+Previously taught economics, labor history, and public policy as a guest faculty member at Sarah Lawrence College.
+Research focuses on the intersection of economics with public policy issues, with a particular emphasis on issues of race, gender, class, and labor; e.g., the experiences of low-income women in the AIDS crisis, the politics of welfare “reform,” the “gendered” nature of the current recession, and the impact of our campaign finance system on public policy.
 SLC, 2008–

 MSW, LCSW, New York University.
 MPH, Columbia University.
 During 14 years of clinical and research experience, her clinical work has focused primarily on bereavement; research experience includes effectiveness of depression treatments and testing a cognitive behavioral intervention among active drug users.
 Currently involved in the management of data sets for several environmental health studies involving inner-city children.
 She teaches research methods to graduate-level students and has trained and supervised professionals for more than seven years.
 SLC, 2011–